wp-plugins/game-schedules/readme.txt

 Welcome to the MSTW Game Schedules Plugin from [Shoal Summit Solutions](http://shoalsummitsolutions.com/).

 The MSTW Game Schedules plugin manages multiple sports team schedules including: game dates and times, opponents, locations, results, and links to media (print stories or video on games).
 It features a countdown timer from the current time to then next game or next home game.
 Shortcodes and widgets are available to display both the schedule tables and countdown timers.

+= NEW IN VERSION 4.0 =
+There are SIX NEW FEATURES in the front and back ends of version 4.0:

+* Re-purpose data fields via show/hide and re-label display settings
+* New schedule slider view (via shortcode) [screenshot-8]
+* Supports a complete suite of custom time and date formats via PHP date format strings
+* Supports a new team structure which allows the inclusion of team logos in schedule tables and sliders
+* Color settings admin screen so the colors of displays can be controlled without editing CSS files
+* Display next N games from current date in schedule tables ([shortcode] and widget)

 = Front-end features for Website visitors =
 The following features enhance the site user experience: